MileHacker Logo

 Ketchaoua Mosque

-A historically important mosque is at the foot of the Kasbah.
+A historically important mosque located at the foot of the Kasbah.
 It has an unique blend of Moorish, Byzantine, and Ottoman-era architectural styles, reflecting the city's complex shifts.

 Djamaa el Kebir Great Mosque

-From the 11th century, one of the earliest mosques in Algiers.
+From the 11th century, one of the oldest mosques in Algiers.
 It features simple yet elegant Almoravid architecture, with its minaret (from 1324) for it is the oldest in Algiers.

 Bastion 23 Palais des Raïs